MicrosoftDocs/xamarin-docs/docs/graphics-games/cocossharp/tiled.md

 ![](tiled-images/image8.png "Now the tile map will not appear blurry")

-# Using Tile Properties at Runtime
+## Using tile properties at runtime

 So far we have a `CCTileMap` loading a .tmx file and displaying it, but we have no way to interact with it.
 Specifically, certain tiles (such as our treasure chest) need to have custom logic.
 We’ll step through how to detect custom tile properties, and various ways to react to these properties once identified at runtime.